ropensci/hydroscoper/README.md

 hydroscoper
 ===========

-The goal of **hydroscoper** is to provide an interface to the greek National Databank for Hydrological and Meteorological Information, [Hydroscope](http://kyy.hydroscope.gr/), with functions for stations, timeseries and raw data downloading.
+The goal of **hydroscoper** is to provide an interface to the Greek National Databank for Hydrological and Meteorological Information, [Hydroscope](http://kyy.hydroscope.gr/).
+It provides functions for downloading stations and timeseries data.

-The stations and timeseries lists in Hydroscope are in greek, so this package transforms the Unicode text to Latin.
-Also, translates various terms in english.
-Finally, the **hydroscoper** provides a function to get raw timeseries data into a tidy dataframe.
+The stations and timeseries data in Hydroscope are in Greek, so this package transforms the Unicode text to Latin, and translates various Greek terms to English.
+Finally, the **hydroscoper** provides a function to convert raw timeseries' data into a tidy dataframe.

 Installation
 ------------

-You can install hydroscoper from github with:
+You can install **hydroscoper** from github with:

 ``` r
 # install.packages("devtools")